wp-plugins/ultimate-under-construction/readme.txt

 = How do I log in once I have activated the Under Construction page? =

 You will need to navigate directly to the wp-login page.
 To do this navigate to www.yoursite.com/wp-login.php.

+= When I deactivate the plugin it doesn't turn off? =

+This will be a caching issue.